 Dr. McClellan recalled his days at WSU, saying “I have had the good fortune of a supportive family, dedicated teachers, superb fellow students and colleagues from whom I have learned a great deal.
 These relationships all enriched my life.
 Most of all, I had wonderful mentors, starting in high school and continuing at WSU and beyond, who guided me without constraining me.
 They instilled in me confidence in my abilities and enthusiasm for taking on new challenges in science, management, and the public policy arena.”

-The Regents’ Distinguished Alumnus Award honors alumni “who shall have made a truly distinguished contribution to society, or who, through personal achievement, shall have brought distinction to Washington State University.”
+The Regents’ Distinguished Alumnus/a Award honors alumni “who shall have made a truly distinguished contribution to society, or who, through personal achievement, shall have brought distinction to Washington State University.”